jcimafranca/XeroWebhooksReceiver-Node/README.md

 Output site will be in ./dist

 ## Step 3 - Make your local server accessible from Xero

+Locally, you can use Ngrok to expose a local port over the internet.
+Ngrok will give you a Ngrok address which will be tunnel to your local port.

 1. Download ngrok from https://ngrok.com/ and unzip to a directory of your choice.
 2. Open a terminal in the directory and execute `./ngrok http --bind-tls=true 8000`.
 Ngrok will provide you with a https URL (e.g. https://daaf38b6.ngrok.io).
 3. Set your app's webhook delivery URL to {ngrok_address}**/webhooks** (e.g. https://daaf38b6.ngrok.io/webhooks) in the [developer portal](https://developer.xero.com/myapps/webhooks).